ishween/SocialCampaignGenAI/FUTURE_SCOPE.md

 **Date:** 2026-04-23
 **Status:** Active

-Items deliberately deferred from the POC to keep scope and cost bounded.
-Each is production-relevant but not required to demonstrate the core value proposition.

----

 ## 1. Persistent LangGraph Checkpointing

 **What it is:** Replacing the in-process `MemorySaver` checkpointer in `src/generation/quality_loop.py` with `SqliteSaver` for single-machine deployments or `PostgresSaver` for distributed workers.